Iowa Industrial Organizational Psychology Master & PhD Degree Programs

 I-O Psychology Certificate Programs

-A Graduate I-O Certificate program is typically a short-term, non-degree course of study.
+A Graduate IO Certificate program is typically a short-term, non-degree course of study.
 Some programs take about 5 months to complete, if pursued full-time and may thus require about three or four courses.

 Students might take away a stronger grasp of organizational behavior with supportive topics such as corporate ethics and management theory.
 Key concepts could include motivation, diversity, work stress, conflict and negotiation, decision-making, personality, and attitudes.

-What Is an Industrial Organizational Psychologist?
+What Is the Difference Between Industrial and Organizational Psychology?

 How Much Do I-O Psychologists Earn in a Year?